-This part provides information about clean water revenue bonds issued by the State of Wisconsin.
+This part provides information about clean water revenue bonds issued by the State of Wisconsin (State).

-Total Outstanding Balance (12/1/2003) \$620,480 ,000 Amount Outstanding-Fixed Rate Obligations \$620,480,000 Amount Outstanding-Variable Rate Obligations \$ 0 Percentage of Outstanding Obligations in form of Variable Rate Obligations 0.00 )% Bond Ratings (Fitch/Moody's/Standard & Poors) AA+/Aa2/AA+
+Total Outstanding Balance (12/1/2004) \$682,9 35,000 Amount Outstanding-Fixed Rate Obligations \$682,9 35,000 Amount Outstanding-Variable Rate Obligations \$ 0 Percentage of Outstanding Obligations in form of Variable Rate Obligations 0 .00% Bond Ratings (Fitch/Moody's/Standard & Poor's) AA+/Aa2 2/AA+

-APPENDIX A includes the financial statements and independent auditor's report on the financial statements for the Environmental Improvement Fund for the years ended June 30, 2003 and 2002, along with supplemental information as of June 30, 2003, and independent public accountant's report and financial statements for the Leveraged Loan Portfolio for the year ended June 1, 2003.
-The Wisconsin Statutes provide that the State of Wisconsin Building Commission (Commission) has supervision over all matters relating to the State's issuance of revenue bonds.
+APPENDIX A includes the independent auditor's report and financial statements for the Environmental Improvement Fund for the years ended June 30, 2004 and 2003, along with supplemental information as of June 30, 2004, and independent auditor's report and financial statements for the Leveraged Loan Portfolio for the year ended June 1, 2004.
+The State of Wisconsin Building Commission (Commission) has supervision over all matters relating to the State's issuance of revenue obligations.
 The Capital Finance Office, which is part of the Department of Administration's Division of Executive Budget and Finance, is responsible for managing the State's borrowing programs.

-Clean water revenue bonds are issued pursuant to the Clean Water Revenue Bond General Resolution, dated March 7, 1991 (Program Resolution).
-U.S. Bank, National Association, as successor to Firstar Trust Company, serves as Trustee for the clean water fund program (Trustee) as well as registrar and paying agent.
+Clean water revenue bonds are issued pursuant to the Clean Water Revenue Bond General Resolution adopted by the Commission on March 7, 1991, as amended (Program Resolution).
+U.S. Bank National Association serves as Trustee for the clean water fund program (Trustee) as well as registrar and paying agent.
 The law firm of Michael Best & Friedrich LLP provides bond counsel services to the State for issuance of clean water revenue bonds.